Flint and Pere Marquette Railroad: Consolidation

 By January 1, 1899, the F&PM had sold 468690 acre of the 513000 acre granted the company by the federal government.
 Sales amounted to $4,847,007 - an average of $10.34 an acres.

 An agreement was reached in 1899 for the consolidation of the F&PM with the Chicago and West Michigan and the Detroit, Grand Rapids and Western with securities of the newly organized exchanged for those of the constituent companies.
 The F&PM declared a special 2% dividend out of assets as part of the consolidation plan.
-The Pere Marquette Railroad was incorporated November 1, 1899, and took over the properties on January 1, 1900.
+The Pere Marquette Railway was incorporated November 1, 1899, and took over the properties on January 1, 1900.

 Charles M. Heald of the C&WM and DGR&W was president of the Pere Marquette with William W. Crapo of the F&PM as chairman of the board of directors.
 On February 1, 1900, the new company acquired the Saginaw, Tuscola and Huron Railroad, which had been built in 1881-86 by investors associated with the F&PM.